rb-de0/vapor-linebot/README.md

 ## Lisence

 vapor-linebot is released under the MIT License.
-See the LICENSE file for more info.
+See the license file for more info.